-Financial difficulties can happen to anyone and when you find yourself in a tight spot, you may be wondering what kind of help is available.
-There are numerous programs designed to offer assistance to individuals and families in need, including government food benefits.
-These benefits can help you keep your pantry stocked when your food budget is limited.
-It's helpful to know who qualifies for government food benefits and how to apply.
+Financial difficulties can happen to anyone, and there are numerous programs designed to offer assistance to individuals and families in need.
+This includes government food benefits to help keep your pantry stocked and your children fed when your budget is limited.
+It's helpful to know who qualifies for government food benefits and how to apply if you do.

-The COVID-19 pandemic has had far-reaching financial impacts for Americans, including a spike in unemployment to a record rate of 14.7% in April 2020.
+The COVID-19 pandemic has had far-reaching financial implications for many Americans, including a spike in unemployment to a record rate of 14.7% in April 2020.
 The federal government temporarily ramped up resources to help those in need obtain food and other financial assistance.
 These were especially targeted to people who have experienced a financial setback associated with a job loss or a reduction in household income.

-- Temporary forbearance for eligible federal student loan borrowers
+- Forbearance for eligible federal student loan borrowers through Aug.
+31, 2022.

-Additionally, utility companies are offering a form of coronavirus financial relief in some states by temporarily suspending disconnects, reducing bills, or waiving payment requirements for customers experiencing a financial hardship.
-Many states and municipalities have also imposed moratorium on evictions for non-payment of rent.
+Utility companies have offered a form of coronavirus financial relief in some states by temporarily suspending disconnections, reducing bills, or waiving payment requirements for customers experiencing financial hardship.
+Many states and municipalities have also imposed moratoriums on evictions for non-payment of rent.

 Food Assistance Options

-Here's a closer look at how to get government food benefits and food assistance from non-government sources.
+Here's a closer look at how to get government food benefits, as well as food assistance from non-government sources.

 Supplemental Nutrition Assistance Benefits (SNAP)

 Supplemental Nutrition Assistance Benefits (SNAP) is a federal program that provides food help to eligible households.
 SNAP provides a monthly benefit via an Electronic Benefits Transfer (EBT) card that works like a debit card.
 You can use it to purchase food when your benefits have been loaded onto the card.

 You can only use SNAP benefits to purchase eligible food items, which are determined by the U.S. Department of Agriculture.
 Excluded items include hot and prepared foods, alcohol, and household goods.

-Even though SNAP is a federal program, you have to apply for it at the state level.
+SNAP is a federal program, but you must apply for it at the state level.
 You might be able to apply for SNAP online or at your local department of social services office, depending on where you live.

 Eligibility for SNAP benefits is based on: